 4. Keep up to date on current topics

 Using outdated images is a huge faux pas.
 You should use recent pictures of people you are quoting or interviewing.
 The subject of your interview or quote will appreciate this but the reader will as well.
 Make sure that you check the supply date on photos: was the picture taken more than two years ago?
 Then try and find a more recent one.
-It’s entirely possible that the person in the picture looks completely different now.
+The person in the picture may look completely different now.

 Is your image provided by a photographer?
 This helps ensure a recent picture.
 You should make sure to properly brief your photographer on responsive photography.
-You should also leave plenty of room around the article so you can choose the size of the cropped image.
+You should also leave plenty of room around the article so you can choose the cropped image size.